 Speak to the customer's needs.
 Advertisers fall into the trap of going on and on about how great they are or how great their product is.
 It's more important than ever to understand that you must speak to what the customers' needs are.

 Bernard Warman, CEO of Modular Closets is one of the brands I'm proud of.
 He said:

 ''Menachem and the team at JXT Group are a true pleasure to work with.
 We've been with JXT for a few years and have really seen their expertise produce tremendous results.
 The team is always looking for new campaign strategies and to take on new growth initiatives.
 Our companies collaborate beautifully together giving us a real feel of in-house teamwork.''

-The "Swiss Army knife" of digital marketing with over a decade of experience having managed more than $100 million in ad spend.
+The "Swiss Army knife" of digital marketing with over a decade of experience having managed $100+ million in ad spend.
 Passionate about the practicality of new technologies and the applicable theories of traditional means Konstantin strives to make the digital world easier to embrace for everyone who is eager to grow in it.

 Invest into brand awareness wisely and avoid taking the one-off “billboard” approach where you simply run a series of brand messaging / current promotion.
 Turn brand awareness into a proper full-funnel customer journey that builds trust and leads to conversions in multiple steps.
 Start with an entertaining long-format video that clearly showcases your product, but does not directly promote it, while targeting as reasonably broad of an audience as you’re able to, in order to keep the cost low.
 Then, retarget those people that watched your original video close to completion and serve them another general video that may be more direct in showcasing your brand, but does not promote it in an obvious manner.
 Everybody who engaged with or completed watching your second video will make for an excellent audience to now retarget with specific brand messaging and current offers.